LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 Tests that are related to an old logic, are redundant or are an obstacle to the new logic that is evolving can be deleted after a careful control.

+## Step 12: $5 + $5 = $10

+When the new test puts the basis of an important design feature that will influence the next steps is important to examine all the possible implementations and their consequences.